Startup Ideas: Bullshit vs Brilliant

 Another interesting ideas incubator is delivery: if you are thinking about your own service to deliver something (no matter what it is) faster than others, you are on half-way to succeed.
 Coffee, alcohol, moving and delivery… this list tends to be endless, just because it’s a perfect place for your imagination.
 Today people are getting more involved in e-commerce (even when it comes to everyday goods) and want their purchases to be delivered as fast as possible without being ravaged by delivery taxes.
 So, a smart logistics plan, as well as quality-adjusted price as startup “features” will distinguish it from a bunch of other success seekers.

-All the above examples outline that you can build your startup from everywhere, regardless resources you possess.
+All the above examples outline that you can build your startup from everywhere, regardless of the resources you possess.
 What else?
 Probably, you will find some useful tips in the following ideas:

 Now, it’s time to think about bad ideas.